Mewp/taru/README.md

   * `"Started"` – The task was just started.
   * `{"ExitStatus": 5}` – The task has finished (with a status code, unless killed in which case it will be `null`).
-  * `"UpdateConfig"` – Taru has reloaded it's configuration, refresh your task list.
+  * `"UpdateConfig"` – Taru has reloaded its configuration, refresh your task list.

   [sse]: https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events